Sunday, 26 October 2014

 After leaving Venice I went to get my hair cut and painted at the hairdressing salon on the ship.
 I ran out of time to get it done before school finished, which annoyed me.
 I still haven't sorted out my work / life balance although I think I'm getting better at it.
 (At least some days I think I'm getting better at it.)

 Anyway as soon as we arrived on the ship I made a booking for 7 p.m. so that I wouldn't miss the departure from Venice.
 The hairdresser, Helen, is lovely and she got me all coloured and cut just the way I like it.
 It felt surreal and luxurious to have my hair done on a ship!
-During my haircut we saw lightening lighting up the whole sky outside and heard crashing thunder, very exciting!
+During my haircut we saw lightning lighting up the whole sky outside and heard crashing thunder, very exciting!
 I also had a head and shoulder massage which lifted away the last of my tension and I felt brand new when we went for our hearty dinner.
 A bit too hearty I think because I could barely stagger away from the table - I'm going to have to pace myself!

-Saturday 11 October 2014
+Saturday, 11 October 2014

 No Grandi Navi!

-But by about 2 we had explored the ship, had a pleasant lunch and were relaxing on sun loungers on the deck.
+But by about 2 p.m. we had explored the ship, had a pleasant lunch and were relaxing on sun loungers on the deck.
 I had a good swim and hope to do so every day of the cruise.
 And now we are moving slowly down Giudecca Canal in Venice about to pass St Mark's Basin.
-This is the last year that cruise ships will be allowed to do this because of the erosion that their bow waves cause to the ancient buildings and quite right too - but I have to say it is an amazing view!
+This is the last year that cruise ships will be allowed to do this because of the erosion that their bow waves cause to the ancient buildings, and quite right too - but I have to say it is an amazing view!

-Tuesday 7 October 2014
+Tuesday, 7 October 2014

 Visitor on a bicycle

-Saturday 4 October 2014
+Saturday, 4 October 2014

 Shopping with Grandma

-We gave Grandma a voucher for Jenner's for her birthday with the services of a personal shopper to accompany her - me!
+We gave Grandma a voucher for Jenners for her birthday with the services of a personal shopper to accompany her - me!
 So today was the appointed day and we set off eastwards on this mild and rainy morning.
 At James' suggestion we parked at Ingliston park and ride and took a tram into the centre of Edinburgh.
 This was a tremendous idea because it only took forty minutes to get to Ingliston and the tram ride itself was very pleasant.
 It was the first time that either Grandma or I have used Edinburgh's new trams since the service started at the end of May, so we were both very excited and enjoyed looking at the views of Edinburgh on the way in.
 The tram was very smart and comfortable.

-We had lunch in the café and had a nice chat; Grandma regaled me with stories about her new neighbour who she feels is very suspicious.
+We had lunch in the café and had a nice chat; Grandma regaled me with stories about her new neighbour over the back who she feels is very suspicious.
 This is mainly because she saw him in the garden wearing what could have been black shorts but could well have been boxers.
 There goes the neighbourhood!

 We got home at about four after more tram excitement and I am exhausted; shopping with Grandma has worn me out!